 To ensure that you aren’t paying more than you should, the disclosure law sets tolerance levels for different fees.
 If the disparity between the amount estimated and the amount paid is too high, the lender must make up the difference.

 Page two of the Loan Estimate details the closing costs.
-These costs are broken down into a couple different categories: Loan Costs (origination charges, services you cannot shop for and services you can shop for) and Other Costs (taxes and government recording fees, pre-paid fees, initial escrow payment and other fees that the lender is aware of).
+These costs are broken down into a couple of different categories: Loan Costs (origination charges, services you cannot shop for, and services you can shop for) and Other Costs (taxes and government recording fees, pre-paid fees, initial escrow payment, and other fees that the lender is aware of).

 Fees in the 10% cumulative tolerance category are viewed as a whole.
 While these fees may increase by more than 10% individually, the sum total of these fees may not increase by more than 10%.
 Costs included in this tolerance category are recording fees and any third-party service fees that you can shop for (assuming you chose a provider from your lender’s preferred list).

 The final category is for fees that have no tolerance.
 No tolerance fees are ones that you must pay in full regardless of how much they increase.
-These fees can change without restriction because they are costs that the lender has no control over.
-They fall under the Other Costs section of the Loan Estimate and include pre-paid fees (insurance premiums, pre-paid interest and property taxes) and the initial escrow payment.
-Other fees that are included in this category are the costs of any services that you shopped for if you did not choose a provider from the lender’s list.
+These fees can change without restriction because they're costs that the lender has no control over.
+They fall under the Other Costs section of the Loan Estimate and include pre-paid fees (insurance premiums, pre-paid interest, and property taxes) and the initial escrow payment.
+Other fees that are included in this category are the costs of any services that you shopped for if you didn't choose a provider from the lender’s list.

 what is a Closing Disclosure?